accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the voice control and check that all the interactive controls identified have an associated label (grey tooltip).
 1. If so, check that
 	- the associated label is relevant;
-	- and that the visible name (if it has one) is included in this label.
+	- and the visible name (if it has one) is included in this label.
 1. If this is the case, the conditions regarding the relevance of the label and the presence of the visible name in the accessible name are met.

 ###### Android

 1. Activate the **screen reader**.
-1. Locate interactive components on the screen (e.g. button, link).
+1. Locate the interactive components on the screen (e.g. button, link).
 1. Access each interactive component using the screen reader gestures.
 1. Check that
 	- a role is restored (e.g. button, edit zone, link);
-	- that the role rendered is relevant to the associated functionality (for example, a component that triggers the opening of a modal window and is rendered as a "modification zone" has an irrelevant role; it should be identified as a button);
+	- the role rendered is relevant to the associated functionality (for example, a component that triggers the opening of a modal window and is rendered as a "modification zone" has an irrelevant role; it should be identified as a button);
-	- that a name is rendered and that this name is relevant, i.e. that it allows the function of the element to be understood (for form fields, please refer to the ["Forms"](#topic-9) theme to evaluate them);
+	- a name is rendered and that this name is relevant, i.e. that it allows the function of the element to be understood (for form fields, please refer to the ["Forms"](#topic-9) theme to evaluate them);
-	- that if the component has a visible name (a visible text), the label is rendered;
+	- if the component has a visible name (a visible text), the label is rendered;
-	- that if the component has a perceptible state (activated, deactivated, selected), this state is rendered;
+	- if the component has a perceptible state (activated, deactivated, selected), this state is rendered;
-	- that if the component can change state (e.g. toggle button, potentiometer), perform the necessary actions to test the different states and check that each change of state is correctly rendered (switching to the selected state, increasing the potentiometer);
+	- if the component can change state (e.g. toggle button, slider), perform the necessary actions to test the different states and check that each change of state is correctly rendered (switching to the selected state, increasing the slider);
-	- that if the component has a perceptible value (value of a potentiometer), this value is reproduced.
+	- that if the component has a perceptible value (value of a slider), this value is reproduced.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}